kbanner14/MApp-Rpackage/MApp/README.md

 `{MAPP}` can be loaded by following these steps:

 1. Install package dependencies: `LearnBayes`, `beanplot`, `dplyr`, and `BMS`.
 Use `install.packages("packagename")` to install these packages.
-2. Download all files in the `MApp-Rpackage/` repository from the _Download Zip_ button above.
+2. Download all files in the `MApp-Rpackage/` repository from the _Download Zip_ button on the right hand side of the screen [here](https://github.com/kbanner14/MApp-Rpackage).
 3. Set your working directory to the location of the `MApp-Rpackage` repository on your computer.
 4. Run `devtools::load_all("MApp/.")` to load the package.
 Note that you must have the package `devtools` installed (to install `devtools`, run `install.packages("devtools")`).